tapis-project/documentation/source/technical/authentication.rst

 complete registry of all sites and tenants in the installation.

-The primary site of the main Tapis installation is hosted at the Texas Advanced Computing Center, at URL https://tapis.io.
+The primary site of the main Tapis installation is hosted at the Texas Advanced Computing Center at the tapis.io domain.

 Associate Sites
 ^^^^^^^^^^^^^^^